gimphammer/fastfind/README.md

 This tool is designed to show respect to the visual assist which is the powerful extension of visual studio for C++ on Windows.

-fastfind use all-src.list to identify the files you need.
-Because not all file is needed, you can use command "ffse-help" to get some help.
-For historical reason, fastfind used the name of "ffse" which means "fast-find-symbol extension", and now it's the third version, so you can find something with the name "FF3_XXX" or "FFSE" in the shell script.......
+You can use command "ffse-help" to get some help.

+For historical reason, there are something named with "ffse" which means "fast-find-symbol extension", and now it's the 3rd version, so you can find something with the name "FF3_XXX" or "FFSE" in the shell script, don't be suprised when see those name.......